Delegators

 REST API

-The running Operator API exposes full CRUD for delegators:
+The running Operator API exposes full CRUD for delegators, plus agent-profile interchange:

 Method Path Description